 We are suggesting that candida is a side-effect of an endocrine disorder (hormonal imbalance).
 It is a continuum with thrush at one end and the APICH syndrome at the other – most severe – end.
 The primary mechanism may be the blocking of oestrogen receptors, although there will be others too.
 This hypothesis provides an explanation for the male-female imbalance.
 Blocked oestrogen receptors can lead to a relative dominance of progesterone, a hormone candida loves.
 Once candida has taken hold, it can further disrupt the endocrine system by inactivating circulating hormones.
 The immune system attacks the candida and the candida retaliates weakening it, but the disruption is primarily in the endocrine system.

 Steps to recovery

 If we accept the premise that candida may be an endocrine disorder, then the key to getting rid of candida for good is to stop this imbalance.
+In further editions of the Candida Digest, we will investigate how to do this in detail.
 Here, we outline an approach.

 Step One: As candida aggravates any endocrine disorder, reduce candida overgrowth.
 Classic candida therapy has four aspects to it: